Welcome to the GlobDB genomes database

 GlobDB features

-The 14 genome resources (see below) predominantly provide "species dereplicated" genome catalogs.
-These catalogs are then further sequentially dereplicated (in the order they are listed below) and the dereplicated set is processed in a standardised way to yield a comprehensive dataset that can be used for further analyses.
-Currently, the GlobDB comprises 306,260 (partial) microbial genomes after dereplication of the 14 source datasets.
+The 26 genome resources (see below) provide either "species dereplicated" genome catalogs or are dereplicated before they are added to the dataset (see Methods).
+These catalogs are then further dereplicated against each other, and finally the GTDB, and the dereplicated set is processed in a standardised way to yield a comprehensive dataset that can be used for further analyses.
+Currently, the GlobDB comprises 346,233 (partial) microbial genomes after dereplication of the 26 source datasets.

 - Genome fasta files with standardized names and IDs